-The resulting (enormously popular) book of over 700 pages was only a part of it.
+The resulting (enormously popular) book of over 700 pages (and its sequel, Pharaohs, Fellahs and Explorers (1892) was only a part of it.
 She began to study Egyptian language and archaeology seriously (at a time, she reminds us, when some savants had not yet accepted Champollion’s decipherment); she put money and energy into the founding of the Egypt Exploration Fund (today the Egypt Exploration Society) in 1882; she formed an alliance with Gaston Maspero, the government director of excavation, as a result of which Flinders Petrie was sent by the Fund on his first Egyptian excavation in 1884.
 She established the Edwards Professorship of Egyptology (the first such chair in the world) at University College London, to which she bequeathed her own library and collection of antiquities on her death in 1892, of an illness contracted when supervising the unloading of antiquities at London docks.
 If Petrie was the father of Egyptology in England, Edwards was the mother, midwife, secretary, housekeeper and maid-of-all-work.

 Of the same generation as Maspero and Petrie was Sir Wallis Budge, a Cornish boy of unknown father, whose natural gifts were so apparent that W.E.
 Gladstone, among others, sponsored his undergraduate career at Cambridge, where he studied Semitic languages.
 Budge’s working life was spent in the British Museum, whose collections he enhanced by purchasing trips to Egypt and the Near East; he was not a great excavator but a distinguished interpreter and populariser, sufficiently well known that he has a walk-on part in Edith Nesbit’s children’s book, The Story of the Amulet (1906), which is dedicated to him.